 Price list examples

 Our online price list maker is a very powerful tool.
-It can be used to create a price list from scratch, or by customizing templates.
-It can also be used to convert a ready-made pricing PDF into a stylish looking online brochure or menu.
+Use it to create a price list from scratch, or by customizing templates.
+You can also use it to convert a ready-made pricing PDF into a stylish looking online brochure or menu.
 The price guide examples that you see below were designed outside of Flipsnack, but they were converted into digital page flip guides with the help of our online price list maker.

 We decided to show you these price list examples because we want you to feel inspired.
 Sometimes you get great ideas just by looking at a few examples.

 We chose to show you a few price lists and guides from various industries, so below you will see a photographer price guide, a salon / beauty / spa price list, a catering price menu and a designer rate list.

 This photography price guide is actually a little brochure and the photographer uses it for marketing purposes.
 It’s not limited to pricing packages, it features a short welcome message and 2 paragraphs about the photographer.